-Implementation of the Tacoma Station Area Plan will be done primarily through amendments to the Milwaukie Municipal Code, Title 19 Zoning as part of this plan.
-The amendments are focused on two areas: the Manufacturing (M) base zone and creation of a new Tacoma Station Area Overlay zone.
-Amendments to the M zone are discussed in the section below, followed by an overview of the Station Area Overlay zone.
-Generally speaking, a modified M zone will remain the base zone and the new overlay zone would apply on top of the updated M zone to those properties within the Station Area as identified in Map 1 on page 2.
+Implementation of the Tacoma Station Area Plan will be done primarily through amendments to the Milwaukie Municipal Code, Title 19 Zoning.
+The amendments will be focused on two areas: the existing Manufacturing (M) zone and creation of a new Tacoma Station Area Overlay zone.
+Recommended amendments to the M zone are discussed in the section below, followed by an overview of the Station Area Overlay zone.
+Generally speaking, the M zone would remain the base zone and the new overlay zone would apply on top of the M zone to those properties within the Project Study Area as identified in Map 1 on page 2.